oracle/opengrok/Read-only-configuration.md

     This file is particularly important in case the server container is restarted or the server rebooted - the webapp can then read the configuration and start serving the requests (without having to run the indexer to actually generate the configuration).

-    Thus, the `configuration.xml` file serves as a persistent storage for both the indexer and the weapp.
+    Thus, the `/var/opengrok/etc/configuration.xml` file serves as a persistent storage for both the indexer and the weapp.

 This presents a problem of how to store any customizations since all of them get wiped out always when the reindex is finished and the configuration is overwritten.